SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: The SySeVR Framework

 \begin{definition}[program, function, statement, token] A program $P$ is a set of functions $f_1, \ldots,f_\eta$, denoted by $P=\{f_1, \ldots,f_\eta\}$.
 A function $f_i$, where $1\leq i \leq \eta$, is an ordered set of statements $s_{i,1}, \ldots,s_{i,m_i}$, denoted by $f_i=\{s_{i,1}, \ldots,s_{i,m_i}\}$.
 A statement $s_{i,j}$, where $1\leq i \leq \eta$ and $1\leq j \leq m_i$, is an ordered set of tokens $t_{i,j,1},\ldots,t_{i,j,w_{i,j}}$, denoted by $s_{i,j}=\{t_{i,j,1},\ldots,t_{i,j,w_{i,j}}\}$.
 Note that tokens can be identifiers, operators, constants, and keywords, and can be extracted by lexical analysis. \end{definition}

-{\bf Defining SyVCs}.
-Given a function $f_i$, there are standard routines for generating its abstract syntax tree, which is denoted by $T_i$.
-On $T_i$, the root corresponds to function $f_i$, a leaf node corresponds to a token $t_{i,j,g}$ ($1\leq g \leq w_{i,j}$), and an internal node corresponds to a statement $s_{i,j}$ or multiple consecutive tokens of $s_{i,j}$.
-Intuitively, a SyVC is one token (corresponding to a leaf node) or consists of multiple consecutive tokens (corresponding to an internal node).
+Given a function $f_i$, there are standard routines for generating its AST \cite{DBLP:journals/cl/Noonan85}.
+The root of the AST corresponds to function $f_i$, a leaf of the AST corresponds to a token $t_{i,j,g}$ ($1\leq g \leq w_{i,j}$), and an internal node of the AST corresponds to a statement $s_{i,j}$ or multiple consecutive tokens of $s_{i,j}$.
+Intuitively, a SyVC corresponds to a leaf node of an AST, meaning that it is a token, or corresponds to an internal node of an AST, meaning that it is a statement or consists of multiple consecutive tokens.
 Formally,